‘The reckoning is here’: Where have community college students gone?

 Finally, the college told him he needed to take remedial courses in writing and math, for which he paid $1,000.
 Mr. Hodges ended up dropping out after one semester.

-Employers, meanwhile, are unimpressed with the quality of community college students who do manage to graduate.
-Only about a third agree that community colleges produce graduates who are ready to work, according to a survey released in December by researchers at the Harvard Business School.
-Only about a quarter strongly agree.
+Employers, meanwhile, are “lukewarm” about the quality of community college students who do manage to graduate, according to a survey released in December by researchers at the Harvard Business School.
+Only about a quarter strongly agree that community colleges produce graduates who are ready to work, the survey found.

 “It’s not impossible”

-Note: Editor’s note: This article has been updated to more clearly describe the Harvard Business School study’s findings on employer views of community college graduates.